-Proposition development starts with a full understanding of your own product, of what target customers value and what competitors offer.
+Proposition development starts with a full understanding of your own product, what target customers value, and what competitors offer.
 Only then is it possible to develop clearly differentiated, customer-oriented propositions.
-At this stage you are trying to build an understanding of the target market, competitors and the potential offers that you could bring to market.
+At this stage, you are trying to build an understanding of the target market, competitors, and the potential offers that you could bring to market.

 Target market: Who are the target customers?
 What will they value?
-What problems are they having that you might be able to help resolve?
+What problems do they have that you might be able to help resolve?

 Competition: Which segments are being targeted?
 What positioning has the competition adopted?
 What do they promote as their differentiators?
 What are their real capabilities?
 Are there alternate solutions, as well as direct competitors?